Last Updated on July 27, 2021 by Maggie Looker

 Preparing Your Seller’s Disclosure Statement

-Some states have a standard disclosure form that you will need to fill out.
+Some states have a standard sellers disclosure statement that you will need to fill out.
 Others grant some leeway in terms of how you actually communicate your disclosures.
 But in general, the disclosure statement will need to be made in writing and the language used must be straightforward and honest.
 In some areas, you may need to hire a real estate attorney to help you prepare the form and ensure legal compliance.
 In states where an attorney is not required, your real estate agent can help you complete your seller’s disclosure form.